-This course examines – in a cross-cultural context – the key features of integrative (i.e., pie expanding) and distributive (i.e., pie slicing) negotiations, such as BATNAs, target points, anchoring, resistance points, and creating options.
-It also explores critically important methods of persuasion, how to use such methods effectively, and how to defend against them.
-This course also focuses on issues of leadership, ethics and trust, difficult people and circumstances, problem solving and creativity, multi-party negotiations, and team negotiations – and how these issues may be further complicated when negotiating in a cross-cultural context.
-The learning environment is interactive and experiential, and includes open discussion, negotiation simulations, the opportunity to analyze and evaluate disparate outcomes to the simulations, and direct instructor feedback.
+This course examines the key features of integrative and distributive negotiations, such as BATNAs, target points, anchoring, resistance points and creating options.
+It also explores critically important methods of persuasion, how to use such methods effectively and how to defend against them.
+We will focus on issues of leadership, ethics and trust, difficult people and circumstances, problem solving and creativity, multi-party negotiations and team negotiations–and how these issues may be further complicated when negotiating in a cross-cultural context.
+The learning environment is interactive and experiential, and includes open discussion, negotiation simulations, the opportunity to analyze and evaluate disparate outcomes to the simulations and direct instructor feedback.

 - Demonstrate proper preparation for a negotiation

 - Recognize the effects of trust, reputation and relationship on negotiation

 - Prepare for nuances and complexities of multi-party and team negotiations

 - Recognize, apply, and defend against various methods of influence

 - Identify leadership opportunities and demonstrate leadership when negotiating

 - Apply problem solving skills and creative thinking towards cross-cultural negotiations